The 6000m peaks of the Andes in order of height

 Two peaks have now been deleted from the list for the 4th edition, resulting in a list of exactly one hundred 6000m peaks.
 The two deletions are Tocllaraju and Caraz in the Cordillera Blanca of Peru, both now thought to be just under 6000m, and given provisional height s of c.5980m now.
 For Tocllaraju there is strong digital elevation evidence.
 For Caraz the evidence is from photographic analysis by myself and Edward Earl and is admittedly less strong.

-Recent changes made for the 5th edition of "The Andes - A Guide for Climbers" include revising Pucajirca's height downwards to an estimated 6010m and using a recent handheld GPS reading for San Francisco of 6038m (digital elevation data indicate 6030m or higher).
+Recent changes made for the 5th edition of "The Andes - A Guide for Climbers and Skiers" include revising Pucajirca's height downwards to an estimated 6010m and using a recent handheld GPS reading for San Francisco of 6038m (digital elevation data indicate 6030m or higher).

 SELECTION PROCESS